 The downtown area lies a mile inland, so from Hwy-1 follow the many signs pointing visitors toward the wharf and the beach, where plentiful parking is available.
-Walk, rent a bike, or drive along the coastal Cliff Drive to the world’s first Surfing Museum (701 W Cliff Dr., in summer Wed.-Mon.
-10am-5pm, the rest of the year Thurs.-Mon. noon-4pm, donations), which is packed with giant old redwood boards and newer high-tech cutters, as well as odds and ends tracing the development of West Coast surfing.
+Walk, rent a bike, or drive along the coastal Cliff Drive to the world’s first Surfing Museum (Thurs.-Tues.
+10am-5pm July 4-Labor Day, Thurs.-Mon. noon-4pm Sept.-June, donation), which is packed with giant old redwood boards and newer high-tech cutters, as well as odds and ends tracing the development of West Coast surfing.
 Housed in an old lighthouse, it overlooks one of the state’s prime surfing spots, Steamer Lane, named for the steamships that once brought day-tripping San Franciscans to the wharf.

 A large part of the Santa Cruz economy still depends upon visitors, and there are plenty of cafés, restaurants, and lodging options to choose from.
 Eating and drinking places congregate east of Hwy-1 along Front Street and Pacific Avenue in downtown Santa Cruz, which has a number of engaging, somewhat countercultural book and record shops along with cafés like Zoccoli’s (1534 Pacific Ave., 831/423-1711), which has great soups and sandwiches.
 The best burgers, veggie burgers, and fries are a block west of Pacific at Jack’s Hamburgers (202 Lincoln St., 831/423-4421).
 More good veggie food can be had at the Saturn Café (145 Laurel St., 831/429-8505), while the stylish Soif (105 Walnut Ave., 831/423-2020) has fine wines and tasty tapas-like treats.